-Select your Facebook credentials from the drop-down list, choose the metrics, dimensions, and segments.
+Select your Facebook credentials from the drop-down list, and choose the metrics, dimensions, and segments.

 Go back to the first block and rename it 'AA' (Adobe Analytics) in order to easily identify it in Tableau.

-Repeat the process of adding data block number 3 for your AdWords query.
+Repeat the process of adding data block number 3 for your Google Ads query.

 Repeat the process of adding data block number 4 for your Bing Ads query.